geissdoerfer/find/hardware/README.md

 Connect the Vref of the J-Link to the 3.3V rail of the breadboard and the GND of the J-Link to the GND rail of the breadboard.
 Finally, connect the SWDIO and SWDCLK pins of the J-Link to pins 1 and 2 of the cable.

-Now, by pushing the button, you can temporarily power the node from the 3.3V power supply to flash new code.
+By pushing the button, you can temporarily power the node from the 3.3V power supply to flash new code.
 After releasing the push button, the node will continue to run from harvested energy.

-For debugging, you can now attach a logic analyzer or scope to pins 3 and 4 of the cable and an analog channel to the node's voltage rail (pin 5).
+For debugging, you can attach a logic analyzer or scope to pins 3 and 4 of the cable and an analog channel to the node's voltage rail (pin 5).
 Keep in mind that there may be significant current flowing into these inputs, interfering with the node's operation.